deejoseph281/Election_Analysis/Resources/README.md

 # Election_Analysis

  A Colorado Board of Elections employee has given you the following tasks to complete the election audit of a recent local congressional election.
- 1. Calculate the total number of vottes cast.
+ 1. Calculate the total number of votes cast.
  2. Get a complete list of candidates who received votes.
  3. Calculate the total number of votes each candidate received.
  4. Calculate the percentage of votes each candidate won.